roman-milk/roman-milk.github.io/nadia-needs-her-step-dads-help.md

  With her step-daddy watching in amazement, I saw Nadia seize and spasm with a hard orgasm, her slender messy body shaking and vibrating while she groaned and squealed.
 Paul kept fucking herhard through the orgasm, as she screamed into the phone for her friend to hear it.

  As her cum subsided, Nadia look over at me, flustered, and she giggle into the phone.
 "Oh fuck yeah, he's watching it all," she answered to something Marissa asked, "he's right here."
 Then she paused to listen to Marissa again, and whatever was said made her smile.
 She blew some sweaty long dark hair that had creeped into her mouth for a moment, and she said to Marissa, "Okay, sure."
 Then she handed the phone back to me.
-Report_Story #3